ApollosProject/apollos-templates/docs/UNIVERSAL_LINKS.md

 Here you should see a JSON object with `package_name` set to `<GOOGLE_APP_ID>` and `sha256_cert_fingerprints` set to `<GOOGLE_KEYSTORE_SHA256>`.

 You can also test iOS and Android by running the following commands while the app is running in the simulator.
 Get a link by sharing a content item in the app and copying the link there.
+These two commands will not work properly unless the app is released and in the public Apple or Google Play Stores.

 ##### iOS